 It’s not just about the content you put out there.
-Employer branding, like “regular” branding, is a combination of your values, reputation, perception, workplace culture, and unique point of view.
+Employer branding, like "regular" branding, is a combination of your company values, reputation, perception, workplace culture, and unique point of view.

-This is really important to potential employees, and also your customers, investors, and other stakeholders to know that your company lives by its values.
+This is really important to potential employees, and also your customers, investors, and other stakeholders to know that your organization lives by its values.
 A study by Career Arc found that 64% of consumers stopped purchasing from a brand after hearing news of poor employee treatment.

 A good employer brand attracts candidates, but a great employer brand attracts the right candidates.